heymatthenry/Crim-Pro-Adjudication-Outline/12 Jury Trial Rights.md

 #### Batson

 * Swain v.
 Alabama—supreme court held that if a defendant could show that over time in a number of cases, prosecutors were removing African American jurors in cases against African American defendants that would be a prima facie case of equal protection violation.
-* Batson rejected the idea that defendants have to rpvoe that this is going on over multiple cases.
+* Batson rejected the idea that defendants have to prove that this is going on over multiple cases.
 * The defendant can prove bias in a single case by satisfying a multi-step test:
     - Prima facie showing:
         * Plaintiff must prove that he or she is a member of a cognizable racial group